-Students complete a major in Bible and Theology with a second major in Christian Leadership, Counseling Psychology, or Management and Ethics.
-The Bible and Theology courses develop an integrative worldview for the selected ministry or career choice.
+The Bible and Theology courses develop an integrative worldview for the selected ministry or career choice and provide an affective preparation for marketplace ministries.

 THE CHRISTIAN LEADERSHIP MAJOR

 The Christian Leadership major focuses on qualities and characteristics necessary to be an effective team leader in any type of ministry work.
 The curriculum is designed to equip the student to work as a contributing member of a ministry team, church staff, or parachurch staff.